 Bafana Bafana’s biggest World Cup moments: Iconic goals, wins and matches ranked

-Bafana Bafana have delivered some of the most unforgettable moments at the World Cup and as they head to the 2026 tournament, more are expected.
+Bafana Bafana have delivered some of the most unforgettable moments at the World Cup and at the 2026 tournament, they made history.

-South Africa are returning to the World Cup after a 16-year wait, having last played at their home tournament in 2010.
+South Africa returned to the World Cup after a 16-year wait, having last played at their home tournament in 2010.
 They had also been at the 1998 and 2002 editions.

-During those three editions, there were some moments that still live in the memories of South Africans, more so the wins and goals.
+During those four editions, there were some moments that still live in the memories of South Africans, more so the wins and goals.

 France 1998